13 Best Eddie Vedder Ukulele Songs With Chords

 Chords in this song: F#, C#, B, E, A#, D#m, D, A, C#7

-Glen Hansard of The Frames, an Irish songwriter, and Vedder have sung the “Sleepless Nights” dually.
+Glen Hansard of The Frames, an Irish songwriter, and Vedder have sung “Sleepless Nights” dually.

 Some songs of Vedder are taken to the ukulele, just like guitar songs.
-Among all of the melodies, there is the strongest isle vibe in this tune.
+Among all of the melodies, there is a strong island vibe in this tune.

 The tab looks up chords in a harsh key.
 By utilizing a capo, you can accommodate it comparatively effortlessly.